k-kinzal/dgeni-markdown-example/docs/ng/input/input[month].md

 Input with month validation and transformation.
 In browsers that do not yet support the HTML5 month input, a text element will be used.
 In that case, the text must be entered in a valid ISO-8601 month format (yyyy-MM), for example: `2009-01`.

+The model must always be a Date object, otherwise Angular will throw an error.
+Invalid `Date` objects (dates whose `getTime()` is `NaN`) will be rendered as an empty string.
-The model must always be a Date object.
-In the event the model is not set to the first of the month, the first of that model's month is assumed.
+If the model is not set to the first of the month, the next view to model update will set it to the first of the month.

 The timezone to be used to read/write the `Date` instance in the model can be defined using (ngModelOptions)[api/ng/directive/ngModelOptions].
 By default, this is the timezone of the browser.